Semistability of cubulated groups: Example with an infinite-ended halfspace

 It remains to show that $\tilde{X}'$ contains an infinite-ended halfspace.
 Let $y_1,y_2$ be the right-hand endpoints of the edges $e_1,e_2$ (shown in Figure \ref{fig:amalgam}).
 In $X'$ the edges $e_1,e_2$ are glued together to form a single edge $e'$ and the vertices $y_1,y_2$ are identified to give a single vertex $y'$.
 Let $\tilde{y}'$ be a lift of $y'$ to $\tilde{X}'$ and let $\tilde{e}'$ be the lift of $e'$ incident at $\tilde{y}'$.
 Let $\hat{\h}'$ be the hyperplane dual to $\tilde{e}$ and let $\h'$ be the halfspace containing $\tilde{y}'$ that is bounded by $\hat{\h}'$.
 (For this proof we consider halfspaces as complementary components of hyperplanes rather than taking the combinatorial viewpoint from Section \ref{subsec:CCC}.)
 The local picture of of $\tilde{X}'$ at $\tilde{y}$ is shown in Figure \ref{fig:local}.
 Observe that $\tilde{e}'$ cuts $\h'$ into two components in this local picture.
 We claim that $\tilde{e}'$ also cuts $\h'$ into two components globally.
 Indeed, if $\h'-\tilde{e}'$ was connected then $\h'$ would be obtained from $\h'-\tilde{e}'$ by amalgamating the two sides of $\tilde{e}'\cap\h'$, so $\h'$ would have non-trivial fundamental group (given by a HNN extension of $\pi_1(\h'-\tilde{e}')$).
 But this cannot happen since $h'$ is a convex subspace of the CAT(0) space $\tilde{X}'$.
 The other lifts of $\tilde{e}'$ dual to $\hat{\h}'$ also cut $\h'$ into two components, so we conclude that $\h'$ is infinite-ended. \end{proof}

-\begin{remk} One can also think of $\tilde{X}'$ as being obtained from $\tilde{X}$ by infinitely many edge folds corresponding to the lifts of $e_1$ and $e_2$.
-In fact this folding is the reverse of the procedure in Section \ref{sec:oneend} that proves Theorem \ref{thm:smallerstabs}.
+\begin{remk} The folding together of $e_1$ and $e_2$ to produce $X'$ is an example of a cubical Stallings fold, as studied in \cite{BeekerLazarovich18,DaniLevcovitz21,BenZviKrophollerLyman22}.
+One can also think of $\tilde{X}'$ as being obtained from $\tilde{X}$ by infinitely many Stallings folds corresponding to the lifts of $e_1$ and $e_2$.
+In fact, this folding is the reverse of the procedure in Section \ref{sec:oneend} that proves Theorem \ref{thm:smallerstabs}.
 More precisely, if we apply the procedure in Section \ref{sec:oneend} to $\tilde{X}'$, with $\h_0$ being the halfspace $\h'$ from the proof of Proposition \ref{prop:tX'} and $\fc_0$ consisting of just the vertex $\tilde{y}'$, then we recover the cube complex $\tilde{X}$. \end{remk}